WordPress/gutenberg/docs/designers-developers/developers/data/data-core-editor.md

 _Parameters_

--   _state_ `Object`: Editor state.
+-   _state_ `object`: Editor state.

 _Returns_

--   `Object`: An object containing the prefix, postName, and suffix for the permalink, or null if the post is not viewable.
+-   `object`: An object containing the prefix, postName, and suffix for the permalink, or null if the post is not viewable.

 <a name="getPostEdits" href="#getPostEdits">#</a> **getPostEdits**